IshtKumar/Chip-Design-Assignment-by-Isht/README.md

 ![Screenshot 2024-03-27 101326](https://github.com/IshtKumar/Chip-Design-Assignment-by-Isht/assets/164362610/be969a90-c796-4101-8977-7d8200bd3f07)

+(Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.)

 The below image shows the process : ISA -> HDL -> Netlist -> Physical Design

 ![Screenshot 2024-03-27 102545](https://github.com/IshtKumar/Chip-Design-Assignment-by-Isht/assets/164362610/f0752880-91cd-4a30-b17f-ae60b3c11639)

+(Source - Videos provided from the VSD platform made accessible to me by Kunal sir and the sessions conducted by Sudarshan Sir.)